eukras/refspy/README.md

 - Collate references by library and book for iteration.
 - Test if references or ranges contain, overlap, or adjoin one another; merge overlapping references and join adjacent ones.
 - Store verses as `UNSIGNED INT(12)` for database indexing.
-- Generally follow established conventions, so SBL style in English.
+- Generally follow established conventions, so SBL style and SBL/USFM book names in English.

 Not implemented: